antoniosj/androigorithms/README.md

 # androigorithms

+This was a challenge that I did to my position as an Embedded Android Engineer.

+-x Portuguese x-

 Para testar as questões de algoritmos, basta rodar os testes unitários.

 Para testar o app 1, basta dar launch nele.